Why Hasn’t Islam Had Its Enlightenment?

 The European Enlightenment arose in part as a revolt against specific Christian historical conditions: clerical monopolies, persecution of dissent, confessional wars, and a theology in which church power could stand between the believer and God.
 Islam has known tyranny, censorship, and bad statecraft, though these were not generated by an ecclesiastical structure equivalent to Latin Christendom.
 To ask when Islam will “have its Enlightenment” is therefore often to ask when Islam will reenact someone else’s crisis.

-That does not excuse Muslim failures.
-It clarifies the diagnosis.
-The real issue is not whether Islam must be tamed by a secular template.
-It is whether Muslim societies can recover the internal resources of their own tradition against authoritarianism, intellectual laziness, and political abuse.
+The point does not excuse Muslim failures.
+The point clarifies the diagnosis.
+The real issue is whether Muslim societies can recover the internal resources of their own tradition against authoritarianism, intellectual laziness, and political abuse, rather than whether Islam must be tamed by a secular template.

 What reform in Islam actually looks like

-Authentic Islamic reform is not a surrender of revelation to modern preference.
-It is a return to higher sources, stronger method, and truer proportion.
-It distinguishes the Quran from inherited custom, binding principle from contingent fiqh, and moral universals from political arrangements formed under pressure.
-It asks whether a ruling still serves justice, mercy, truthfulness, and public good under changed conditions without pretending that revelation itself has become obsolete.
+Authentic Islamic reform is a return to higher sources, stronger method, and truer proportion, rather than a surrender of revelation to modern preference.
+Authentic reform distinguishes the Quran from inherited custom, binding principle from contingent fiqh, and moral universals from political arrangements formed under pressure.
+Authentic reform asks whether a ruling still serves justice, mercy, truthfulness, and public good under changed conditions, without pretending that revelation itself has become obsolete.

-That process is not foreign to Islam.
-It is part of its own legal and intellectual grammar.
-The problem in many Muslim settings is not too much Islam, but too little serious Islam: too much slogan, too little scholarship; too much identity performance, too little God-conscious reasoning.
+The process is part of Islam’s own legal and intellectual grammar.
+The problem in many Muslim settings is too little serious Islam, not too much Islam: too much slogan, too little scholarship; too much identity performance, too little God-conscious reasoning.

 The stronger conclusion

 Islam does not need to be saved from itself by borrowing a European metaphysic that severs fact from value and religion from public meaning.
-It does need moral courage, intellectual honesty, and principled renewal.
-Tawhid supplies the philosophical ground for exactly that work.
-It teaches that the One God is Lord of conscience, law, reason, and history alike.
-A civilization built on that premise does not need an Enlightenment against God.
-It needs a reawakening before God.
+Islam does need moral courage, intellectual honesty, and principled renewal.
+Tawḥīd supplies the philosophical ground for exactly that work.
+Tawḥīd teaches that the One God is Lord of conscience, law, reason, and history alike.
+A civilisation built on that premise does not need an Enlightenment against God.
+The civilisation needs a reawakening before God.

-The question assumes that Enlightenment — the separation of religion from reason — is a universal necessity.
-Tawhid denies this assumption.
+The question assumes that Enlightenment (the separation of religion from reason) is a universal necessity.
+Tawḥīd denies the assumption.
 If God is one and truth is one, then there is no reason from which religion needs to be separated.
-The Islamic tradition pursued rational inquiry, scientific investigation, and philosophical debate for centuries without a Galileo affair — precisely because its operating principle was the unity of truth, not the compartmentalisation of sacred and secular.
+The Islamic tradition pursued rational inquiry, scientific investigation, and philosophical debate for centuries without a Galileo affair, precisely because its operating principle was the unity of truth rather than the compartmentalisation of sacred and secular.
 The sunan of God governed nature and revelation alike.
 There was nothing to separate.

-The question assumes that “enlightenment” means what it meant in eighteenth-century Europe: the overthrow of religious authority by secular reason.
-But tawhid never established the kind of religious authority that needed overthrowing.
+The question also assumes that “enlightenment” means what it meant in eighteenth-century Europe: the overthrow of religious authority by secular reason.
+Tawḥīd never established the kind of religious authority that needed overthrowing.
 Islam has no church, no pope, no magisterium, no priesthood with the power to define doctrine.
-The sunan of God — His immutable patterns — were always available to investigation.
-The principle of the unity of truth meant that reason and revelation were allies, not enemies.
-Islam did not need a Reformation because it never had a medieval Church.
+The sunan of God were always available to investigation.
+The principle of the unity of truth meant that reason and revelation were allies.
+Islam did not need a Reformation because Islam never had a medieval Church.
+Tawḥīd offers a different framework for the question of intellectual maturity: reason and revelation as complementary sources of truth requiring scholarship to harmonise them, rather than enemies requiring a revolution to separate them.